Dr. Craig Smith, PT, DPT

 I knew that giving practitioners the time to think and work within a highly motivated team would lead to better results—outperforming the stressed, overworked clinician trying to rush through documentation at the end of the day.“

-Dr. Craig Smith earned his Doctorate in Physical Therapy from Northern Arizona University, graduating with distinction and being named the Distinguished Graduate in the Department of Physical Therapy and Athletic Training.
-Prior to that, he graduated with honors from the University of Nebraska at Kearney, where he was awarded the Outstanding Major of the Year in Exercise Science by the NAHPERD.
-His academic and professional contributions were further recognized when he received the Excellence in Achievement Award from Northern Arizona University’s Alumni Association.
+Craig earned his Doctorate in Physical Therapy from Northern Arizona University (NAU), graduating with distinction and being named the Distinguished Graduate in the Department of Physical Therapy and Athletic Training.
+Prior to that, he earned his degree in Exercise Science from the University of Nebraska at Kearney, where he was awarded the Outstanding Major of the Year in Exercise Science.
+His academic and professional excellence were further recognized when he received the Excellence in Achievement Award from NAU’s Alumni Association.

-Craig has presented research at several conferences, including the American Society of Biomechanics National Conference, the American College of Sports Medicine Annual Meeting, the APTA Combined Sections National Meeting, and more.
-His publications can be found in journals such as the Journal of Strength and Conditioning Research, the Journal of Orthopedic and Sports Physical Therapy, and the Journal of Athletic Training, among others.
-His research with Dr. Warren and Dr. Chimera was honored as one of the Best Clinical Case/Research Submissions at the 60th ACSM Annual Meeting and World Congress on Exercise is Medicine.
+His research in biomechanics, rehabilitation, and sports performance has been presented at leading national conferences, including the American Society of Biomechanics National Conference, the American College of Sports Medicine Annual Meeting, and the APTA Combined Sections Meeting.
+His peer-reviewed publications appear in journals such as the Journal of Strength and Conditioning Research, the Journal of Orthopedic and Sports Physical Therapy (JOSPT), and the Journal of Athletic Training.
+His research with Dr. Warren and Dr. Chimera was recognized among the Best Clinical Case/Research Submissions at the 60th ACSM Annual Meeting.

 “I’m fortunate to work with colleagues who improve our process every day.
 Together, we’re able to help people regain the movement and health they deserve.“